sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/spending-company-money.md

 ### Laptop refresh

-If your laptop is 2 years or older, you are eligible for a new laptop (same budget as new laptop applies).
-Please fill out [this form](https://forms.gle/1PVxXwLJ9WFJvref9) if you want to proceed with getting a new laptop.

-If you would like to upgrade to the new M2 Pro but you have had your current laptop for less than two years, please reach out to [Tech Ops](mailto:tech-ops@sourcegraph.com) and [Finance](mailto:finance@sourcegraph.com).
-Manager approval is required to explain the business need.
+The refresh timeline for each Sourcegraph department is as follows

+- Engineering and Product : 2.5yrs
+- Technical Success: 3yrs
+- All Other Departments: 4yrs
+- Exceptions are welcome with finance and manager approval, business need explanation may be required.

+To order a new computer, please do the following

+- type '/assist' into any slack chat window and press enter
+- Select the "New computer order" form from the drop down
+- Fill in the details of the device, per our standards section, and submit
+- Tech Ops will review and be in touch via the IT ticket you created

-Decommissioning of your previous laptop will be handled through Tech Ops and our device management platform.
-This will involve data wiping the device, completing the buyback process, or retrieving the laptop to be stored at our hardware vendor.
+**Decommissioning of your previous laptop will be handled through Tech Ops and our device management platform.
+This will involve data wiping the device, completing the buyback process, or retrieving the laptop to be stored at our hardware vendor.**

 ## Recurring expenses